 On April 25, 2012, the Company announced a reduction in force as part of a plan to focus its resources on its clinical programs and select preclinical opportunities.
-The restructuring is scheduled to be completed by the end of the second quarter of 2012.
-The Company recorded \$2,386,000 in severance and other charges related to the reduction in force in April 2012.
-Upon the completion of the restructuring, the Company's workforce will be reduced by 65 employees, or approximately 46%.
+The restructuring was completed in the second quarter of 2012.
+The Company recorded as expense and paid \$2,312,000 in severance and other charges related to the reduction in force for the six months ended June 30, 2012.
+Upon the completion of the restructuring, the Company's workforce was reduced by 65 employees, or approximately 46%.